 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.

-The Company is not exposed to foreign exchange as there are no foreign currency transaction during the year.
+The Company is exposed to foreign exchange risk through purchases of goods or services from overseas supplier in foreign currency.
+The Company generally transcats in US dollar.
+The foreign exchange rate exposure is balanced by purchasing of goods or services in the respective currency.

 The Company is exposed to insignificant foreign exchange risk as at the respective reporting dates.